AjayrajSingh/topaz/runtime/web_runner/README.md

-Fuchsia Open Source Template Repository
+Web View Services Repository
 =======================================

-This repository is a template that we will use when creating new open source repositories for Fuchsia.
+This repository provides a FIDL interface and dart constants for web_view and dependents of web_view.